WED-2023/assignment1-209259993/README.md

 ## Information
 - **ID** - 209259993
 - **URL** - https://wed-2023.github.io/assignment1-209259993
-- **About** - My dear grandfather passed away in 2017 from cancer.
+- **About** - My dear grandfather, Jacques Zenou, passed away in August 2017 from prostate cancer.
 I decided to dedicate the side for his honor.